ondat/documentation/docs/reference/resource_requests_and_limits.md

 ---
+title: "Resource Requests and Limits"
-linkTitle: Resource Requests and Limites
+linkTitle: Resource Requests and Limits
 ---

-# Resource Requests and Limits

 ## Managing Resources for Ondat containers